2021 Minnesota TZD Webinar Series: Data, Diversity, and Carefully Crafted Messages—Creating an Impactful Traffic Safety Campaign

-This webinar will discuss change resistance and barriers to traffic safety messaging, when and where data can be leveraged, who to partner with, and how to craft a communication message that impacts traffic safety.
-As a real-life example, speakers will delve into the hands-free law, review what they are seeing on our roadways, and create a message asking Minnesotans to recommit to going hands-free.
+This webinar discussed change resistance and barriers to traffic safety messaging, when and where data can be leveraged, who to partner with, and how to craft a communication message that impacts traffic safety.
+As a real-life example, speakers delved into the hands-free law, reviewed what they have been seeing on our roadways, and created a message asking Minnesotans to recommit to going hands-free.

 Meredith Mitts, Public Affairs Specialist, AAA Minnesota-Iowa, The Auto Club Group